Only a secure browser enables future-proof work

 The BSI has formulated a minimum standard so that browsers can be selected as secure browsers and used on workstations in the federal administration.
 The BSI explicitly emphasises that the security requirements stated in its minimum standards are also relevant for state administrations and commercial enterprises (source: Federal Government Minimum Standards brochure BSI 2021).

 By taking the minimum standard into account, the risks described above are to be minimised.
-Specifically, the document, which is available as the current version 2.1.4 dated 06.07.2022, describes technical and organisational security requirements for browser products, their providers and their operation.
+Specifically, the document, which is available as the current version 3.0, describes technical and organisational security requirements for browser products, their providers and their operation.
 Suitable browsers must therefore not only offer technical security functions, but must also be able to be configured in a secure and data protection-friendly manner – and this must also be enforced in the organisation.
 The current version can be found here: BSI minimum standard for web browsers.

-How many security vulnerabilities did Google's Chrome browser have in 2021?
+How many security vulnerabilities did Google's Chrome browser have in 2023?

 Too many !